TruckHunt/TruckHunt/README.md

 Truck schedules and permit information comes from [SF Open Data], which publishes a variety of data for mobile food vendors in SF.

 If you are interested in testing and developement you can find sample data in JSON format within [database/data](database/data).
-Once you have installed PostgreSQL you must seed the database.
-See Database section below.
+Once you have installed PostgreSQL you must seed the [database](#database).

 ## Tech Stack
   - [React] with [React-Router] & [Redux]